ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 \clearpage

 Table 1: Main ss3sim functions and a description of their purpose.
-A user can control the simulation through the function `run_ss3sim`.
+Simulations can be run through the `run_ss3sim` function.
-`run_ss3sim` then calls `ss3sim_base` and the `change` functions.
+`run_ss3sim` then calls the `change` functions.
-The user controls what the `change` functions do through a series of plain-text case files.
+You can control what the `change` functions do through a series of plain-text case files.
 For example, the case ID `D1` corresponds to the case files `lcomp1`, `agecomp1`, and `index1`, as described in the table.
-A user could also choose to use the `change` functions directly as part of their own simulation structure.
+You could also use the `change` functions directly as part of your own simulation structure.

 ----------------------------------------------------------------
 Function name          Description